awsdocs/aws-global-accelerator-dev-guide/doc_source/what-is-global-accelerator.md

 AWS Global Accelerator is a service in which you create *accelerators* to improve the performance of your applications for local and global users\.
 Depending on the type of accelerator you choose, you can gain additional benefits\.
 + By using a standard accelerator, you can improve availability of your internet applications that are used by a global audience\.
 With a standard accelerator, Global Accelerator directs traffic over the AWS global network to endpoints in the nearest Region to the client\.
-+ By using a , you can map one or more users to a specific destination among many destinations\.
++ By using a custom routing accelerator, you can map one or more users to a specific destination among many destinations\.

 Global Accelerator is a global service that supports endpoints in multiple AWS Regions, which are listed in the [AWS Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.